mike99mac/mariacmdb/README.md

 git clone https://github.com/mike99mac/mariacmdb
 ```

-- Copy the line command to ``/usr/local/sbin`` and the RESTful API command to a CGI directory of your Web server.
+- Copy the line command to ``/usr/local/sbin`` and the CGI files to your Web server.
 In this example, Apache is configured with ``/srv/www/maraicmdb/`` as a CGI directory.

 ```
 cp ~/mariacmdb/usr/local/sbin/mariacmdb /usr/local/sbin
-cp ~/mariacmdb/srv/www/restapi.py /srv/www/mariacmdb
+cp -a ~/mariacmdb/srv/www/mariacmdb /srv/www
 ```

 - Copy the ``serverinfo`` bash script to your home directory.
-The ``-c`` flag on a ``mariacmdb.py add`` command will expect the script to be there and will *push* it to the managed server before running it.
+When the ``-C`` flag is included on ``mariacmdb.py add`` commands, it will expect the script to be there and will *push* it to the managed server before running it remotely.

 ```
 cp ~/mariacmdb/usr/local/sbin/serverinfo $HOME